 The Standardised or Baseline mix is based on the average proportions of materials in concrete when the strategy was launched in 2008.
 By using these fixed mix proportions with each year’s carbon values, the industry reports the overall carbon intensity and shows the performance directly under its control.

 Performance indicator: CO2 emissions - Production (Standardised mix) (kg CO2/tonne)

-2019 data shows that the 2020 carbon emissions target was met with CO2 emissions per tonne of 72.5kg.
+2020 data shows that the 2020 carbon emissions target was met with CO2 emissions per tonne of 73.1 kg.

-The 2020 target is to reduce CO2 emissions by 30% from the 1990 baseline equivalent to a value of 72.2 kg CO2/tonne of concrete produced.
-In 2019 the standardised mix value was 72.5 kg CO2/tonne for concrete.
+The target was to reduce CO2 emissions by 30% from the 1990 baseline equivalent to a value of 72.2 kg CO2/tonne of concrete produced.
+The 2020 data shows a reduction of 29.3% has been achieved.

 2020 Strategy Commitments

 The concrete industry commitment to carbon reduction is to: Contribute to the delivery of a low carbon built environment.

 Carbon emissions from the built environment arise from two main sources; ‘operational’ from using buildings and infrastructure and those ‘embodied’ in the manufacture of construction materials.